top of page

 1. Calendar It: Whether you keep a paper planner or an electronic calendar, calendar your personal, family, and professional to do items.
 Writing everything down (physically or electronically) will help you stay on task AND will significantly reduce the mental energy that fatigues you working about or actually forgetting something.
 I have recently graduated to electronic calendaring.
 I LOVE the reminder alarms!

-Be sure to Include anticipated travel time, any grooming needs (for you or your four legged family members), home and car care, and MOST IMPORTANTLY breaks!
+Be sure to Include anticipated travel time, any grooming needs (for you or your four-legged family members), home and car care, and MOST IMPORTANTLY breaks!
 Schedule these breaks as if they are meetings with/for yourself.
-Use these meetings to decompress in 15 to 30 minute increments throughout the day.
-If you don't they most likely will not happen and you'll experience burn out.
+Use these meetings to decompress in 15-to-30-minute increments throughout the day.
+If you don't, they most likely will not happen and you'll experience burn out.

 3. Think about it!
 When someone asks you to do something, ask for time to think about it.
 You'll want to check your availability from not only a calendar perspective but also from an energy perspective.